sachinchannabasavarajendra/IME/README.md

 9. Load and save image file that supports multiple formats (Written in service layer).
 10. The application supports command inputs from the user through keyboard and also through program arguments.
 11. The application also supports running commands from a script file using the run command.
+12. The application has a GUI which the user can use to interactively load, save and manipulate images.
+13. The application GUI displays the histogram of the image that is loaded.
+14. The application GUI also contains a set of buttons which performs manipulation on the image.

 ## Design Enhancements